Prediction risk for the horseshoe regression

-Prediction using shrinkage regression techniques such as ridge regression \citep{hoerl70} and principal components regression or PCR \citep{jolliffe82} remain popular in high-dimensional problems.
-Shrinkage methods enjoy a number of advantages over selection-based methods such as the lasso \citep{tibshirani96} and comfortably outperform them in predictive performance in certain situations.
-Prominent among these is when the predictors are correlated and the resulting lasso estimate is unstable, but ridge or PCR estimates are not \citep[see, e.g, the discussion in Chapter 3 of][]{hastie09}. \citet{polson12} showed, following a representation originally devised by \citet{frank93}, that many commonly used high-dimensional shrinkage regression estimates, such as the estimates of ridge regression, regression with g-prior \citep{zellner86} and PCR, can be viewed as posterior means under a unified framework of ``global'' shrinkage prior on the regression coefficients that are suitably orthogonalized.
-They went on to demonstrate these global shrinkage regression models suffer from two major difficulties: (i) the amount of relative shrinkage is monotone in the singular values of the design matrix and (ii) the amount of shrinkage does not depend on the response variables.
-Both of these factors can contribute to poor out of sample prediction performance, which they demonstrated numerically.
+We define shrinkage estimators with a single tuning parameter as ``global.''
+Examples include ridge regression \citep{hoerl70} and principal components regression or PCR \citep{jolliffe82}, and they remain popular in prediction under the high-dimensional model of Equation (\ref{eq:reg1}).
+Shrinkage methods enjoy a number of advantages over simultaneous shrinkage and selection-based methods such as the lasso \citep{tibshirani96} and comfortably outperform them in predictive performance in certain situations.
+Prominent among these is when the predictors are correlated and the resulting lasso estimate is unstable, whereas ridge or PCR estimates are not \citep[see, e.g, the discussion in Chapter 3 of][]{hastie09}.
+On the theoretical side, \citet{polson12} used a representation devised by \citet{frank93} to show that many commonly used high-dimensional shrinkage regression estimates, such as the estimates of ridge regression, regression with g-prior \citep{zellner86} and PCR, can be viewed as posterior means under a unified framework of ``global'' shrinkage prior on the regression coefficients that are suitably orthogonalized. \citet{polson12} also demonstrated that purely global shrinkage regression methods suffer from two major difficulties: (i) the amount of relative shrinkage is monotone in the singular values of the design matrix and (ii) the shrinkage is determined by a single tuning parameter.
+Both of these factors can translate to poor out of sample prediction performance, which they demonstrated numerically.